retrohub-org/docs/theme_development/tutorial/06-exporting.rst

 .. image:: assets/06-exporting_export.png

-Select any **Sample Export** preset available you want; it's indifferent as the exported project is cross-platform and will run on any major OS.
+Select the **Export Theme** preset already available; the selected OS is indifferent as the exported project is cross-platform and will run on any OS.

 Open the **Resources** tab and ensure the settings are set properly:

-- **Export Mode:** Export all resources in the project
+- **Export Mode:** Export all resources in the project except resources checked below
+- **Resources to exclude:** Tick all addons which are already bundled in RetroHub to save space, as well as the ``retrohub_theme_helper`` addon, which is only used for development purposes.
 - **Filter to export non-resource files/folders:** Add ``theme.json``.
 This is the file read by RetroHub with information about your theme (all the info from the **RetroHub** tab)
-- **Filter to exclude non-resource files/folders:** Add ``addons/retrohub_theme_helper, addons/controller_icons``.
-These are the addons RetroHub already ships with, so you can remove them to save space. `retrohub_theme_helper` is just a helper addon, so it has to be removed on exporting, otherwise it conflicts with RetroHub's files.

 .. image:: assets/06-exporting_exportsettings.png